Things to do in Mauritius

 Central Market of Port Louis

-The Central Market of Port Louis will give you an insight of the daily life of the Mauritian people.
+The Central Market of Port Louis will give you an insight of the daily life of the Mauritian people and is one of the most impressive things to do in Port Louis which will not forget very soon.
 Here you will really find a lot of things you need to live for.
 Every kind of foods, like grains, fish (fresh or dried), fruits and vegetables.
 But also spices, souvenirs, clothes and other products you will find here.
 Prepare to be overwhelmed by the fragrances of the exotic spices, grill spots, synthetic textiles and a very loud crowd.
 All of this by temperatures about 30 Degree Celcius (86 Degree Fahrenheit).
 It is a great experience which speaks for itself.

 For me, I enjoyed this place in spite of the meat market.
 But remember, don’t eat fresh fruits or vegetables there, for your stomach could revolt strongly.
 And don’t wash them under the tap water but only in bottled water.

 Botanical Garden in Pampelmoussess

 Do you like botanical gardens?
 If so, the Botanical Garden in Pamplemousses could deliver the pleasure you are looking for when you are looking for things to do in Port Louis.
 The full name of this place is Sir Seewoosagur Ramgoolam Botanical Garden and it is located close to Port Louis in a small town called Pamplemoussess.
 You can combine this visit with your trip to Port Louis.